johnschult/check-image-action/README.md

 # check-image-action

-This action enforces that any images used in Dockerfile are checked against an allowlist.
+This action checks that any images used in Dockerfile are from an allowlist.

 ## Images
 The allowed images can be found in [chainguard.json](chainguard.json).